Terradise Environmental Arts Residency

 • Your work can make direct use of Terradise (photography, incorporating materials, sound/film recording, performance/installation), or can be inspired by this land & our mission!

-All resident artists will be asked to co-host a two-hour public program, workshop, or artists’ talk, outdoors at Terradise or remotely on Zoom, at the conclusion of their residency.
+All resident artists will be asked to co-host a two-hour public program, workshop, or artists’ talk, outdoors at Terradise or remotely on Zoom, at the conclusion of their residency month.

-Thanks to the generous support of the Ohio Arts Council, we are thrilled to be able to support eight one-month residencies with a residency stipend of $1,000 each, with the potential for small materials stipends to also be available to cover some supplies!
+Thanks to the generous support of the Ohio Arts Council, we are thrilled to be able to support eight one-month residencies with a residency stipend of $1,000 each in 2024, with an additional small materials stipend available for necessary project supplies for each artist’s residency on a reimbursement basis!
+Stipends & supply reimbursements will be provided at the end of each artist’s residency month, upon successful completion of their public event.
 We reserve the right to adjust stipend amounts & number of artists based on number of applicants.

 About Terradise Nature Center

 Terradise Nature Center — located on the historic homestead of pioneering Marion County 20th-century naturalists, poets, & local historians Trella & Ray Romine along the Whetstone (Olentangy) River just outside of Caledonia, Ohio — is one of Marion County’s fastest-growing cultural heritage tourism & outdoor destinations.
 Envisioned as a way to open Trella & Ray’s enchanting home “on a hill, in a woods, by a river” to all of Marion & Morrow County, & to share the Romines’ tireless conservation, arts, & local history/heritage preservation work with the community, Terradise operates as a 501(c)(3) organization, & features rentals of the historic Romine Homestead (featuring the Romines’ photography collection & naturalist library), open hikes & visits along Terradise’s beautiful five acres directly along a historic fishing bend in the Olentangy River (locally known as the “Whetstone,”), & a suite of award-winning environmental education, community conservation, & outdoor environmental sensing experiences.
-We serve the bi-county area of North-Central Ohio: Marion & Morrow Counties, along the Olentangy River’s flow.
+We serve the historic Sandusky Plains region of North-Central Ohio: Marion & Morrow Counties, along the Olentangy River’s flow; & our neighbors in Crawford & Wyandot Counties to the North.

 Terradise Nature Center’s mission is “to inform and engage our communities in their history, heritage and resources.”
 We operate exclusively for educational & recreational purposes: to educate Marion & Morrow Counties (& surrounding communities) about both natural & cultural heritage and resources — including the primary resource of our five beautiful acres of nature preserve — and, in service to that purpose, to study, conserve (including through native plant propagation), & build programming to activate the natural surroundings of the Terradise Nature Preserve, the Olentangy River, and associated wetlands and forest, for the bi-county community.